StrangeJay/AWS_CICD/journal.md

 ![](img/bb11.png)

-- Go back to the [Code repository](https://github.com/StrangeJay/jprofile-project/tree/main) on github and click the **Code** button.
+- Go back to the [Code repository](https://github.com/StrangeJay/jprofile-project/tree/main) on github and click the **Code**⑬ button.

 ![](img/bb12.png)

-- Select the SSH option and then **copy** the displayed URL.
+- Select the SSH option and then **copy**⑭ the displayed URL.

 ![](img/bb13.png)

-- Run the following command to download the codebase to your local machine: **`git clone git@github.com:StrangeJay/jprofile-project.git`**.
-Once the download is complete, navigate into the repository directory by running: **`cd jprofile-project`**.
+- Run the following command to download the codebase to your local machine: **`git clone git@github.com:StrangeJay/jprofile-project.git`⑮**.
+Once the download is complete, navigate into the repository directory by running: **`cd jprofile-project`⑯**.

 ![](img/bb14.png)

-- Run the command **`git checkout aws-ci`** to switch to the 'aws-ci' branch.
+- Run the command **`git checkout aws-ci`⑰** to switch to the 'aws-ci' branch.

 ![](img/bb15.png)

-- Run the command **`cat .git/config`** to view the remote repository that your local repository is currently tracking.
-Then, run **`git remote rm origin`** to remove the connection to the GitHub repository.
+- Run the command **`cat .git/config`⑱** to view the remote repository that your local repository is currently tracking.
+Then, run **`git remote rm origin`⑲** to remove the connection to the GitHub repository.

 ![](img/bb16.png)

 - Go back to your repository on Bitbucket.
-Locate the **SSH clone command** and copy the portion of the URL that comes after git clone, as shown in the image below.
+Locate the **SSH clone command**⑳ and copy the portion of the URL that comes after git clone, as shown in the image below.

 ![](img/bb17.png)

-- Go back to your terminal and run the following command, replacing `<copied Bitbucket SSH url>` with the SSH URL you just copied from Bitbucket: **`git remote add origin <copied Bitbucket SSH url>`**.
+- Go back to your terminal and run the following command, replacing `<copied Bitbucket SSH url>` with the SSH URL you just copied from Bitbucket: **`git remote add origin <copied Bitbucket SSH url>`㉑**.

 ![](img/bb18.png)

 - Run the command `cat .git/config`  again in your terminal.
-Verify that the [remote "origin"] section now shows the **bitbucket url** you just added.
+Verify that the [remote "origin"] section now shows the **bitbucket url**㉒ you just added.

 ![](img/bb19.png)

-- Run the command **`git push origin --all`** to push all local branches (including 'main' and 'aws-ci') to your Bitbucket repository.
-After running the command, confirm in your Bitbucket repository that **both branches** ('main' and 'aws-ci') have been successfully pushed.
+- Run the command **`git push origin --all`㉓** to push all local branches (including 'main' and 'aws-ci') to your Bitbucket repository.
+After running the command, confirm in your Bitbucket repository that **both branches**㉔ ('main' and 'aws-ci') have been successfully pushed.

 ![](img/bb20.png)